Assistant Professor of Sociology

 Focus of Research

 Ana Villalobos’s work introduces new conceptual frameworks to the understanding of family and gender.
 For example, she conceptualizes mothers not simply as attachment objects whose mothering is geared around the needs of children, but as attachment subjects whose own needs come into play in and through the acts of mothering.
-This allows her to see mothers’ own stakes in an intensive relationship, something which has not previously been explored.
+This allows her to see mothers’ own stakes in an intensive mother-relationship, something which has not previously been explored.
 In other work, she shows how young girls’ broader socialization almost perfectly matches models of success in the elementary classroom to create a “strategic alignment” that overly rewards them in early math education (often algorithmic and rules-based).
 However, she shows how strategic alignment creates obstacles to higher-level math (involving risks and frequently failed methods) which could contribute to female underrepresentation among college math majors and in the technical professions.